Map of the Week Update: Turner Responds

 |January 16, 2012||Posted by ReubenFB under Map of the Week|

 A week or so back, I took a rather cheap shot at Turner, Montana: the town in the contiguous US furthest from a professional baseball team.
 As an extremely dorky baseball fan, the 647-mile trip to the nearest team would be tough for me, but obviously it doesn’t make Turner the “Saddest Town in America.”
-Well if you happened to read the comments section, you’ll know that the people of Turner heard about the article, and they were understandably not happy.
-Like not at all.
+Well if you happened to read the comments section , you’ll know that the people of Turner heard about the article, and they were understandably not .
+Like .

 I followed up with these commenters to offer an apology, and a few of them got back to me.
 Ladies and gentlemen, the fine people of Turner (and Hogeland), in their own words:

 Cindy C. of Turner chimed in with a deeply touching story about the strength of Turner’s community:

 Our “town” is small, but the surrounding community is not.
 We are very close to the surrounding 100 mile radius of communities, and I personally have experienced what happens when a person is in need.
 My husband is a recent bone marrow transplant recipient, where we spent 4 months living in the heart of Seattle, and yes, too close to the well known SafeCo Field.
 Our community hosted a benefit for our family, with well over 100 people attending, all contributing thousands of dollars to our cause.
 Not only did people donate, but since December of 2009, our community has been there to help and support us as we fight the battle of cancer.
 There is nothing like it.

 Cindy was also kind enough to chip in on the sports scene in her town, which I asked about specifically: